turbot/steampipe-samples/all/hackernews/README.md

 ## Dashboard: Submissions

 The `by` columns in the `Home` dashboard link here.
-This dashboard charts a select user's HN submissions and provides links to each item.
+This dashboard charts a selected user's HN submissions and provides links to each item.

 ## Dashboard: Urls